Every time I hear the words “ice melt,” I am reminded of a funny story (well, it is funny to me!).

 - Ingredients/formula that truly protects and moisturizes the paws and will help to prevent "snowsicles" from building up between your dog's toes.
 Look for balms with a good combination of natural waxes and oils — supplementation with vitamin E can help, too.

 - Non-toxic in case it’s licked off.
-Obviously, avoid anything with xylitol (which does have humectant/moisturizing properties, but is highly toxic to dogs!).
+Avoid anything with xylitol (which does have humectant/moisturizing properties but is highly toxic to dogs!).
 The oils and waxes in these balms typically won't cause any toxicities, though they may cause slightly "looser" stools or have a mild laxative effect if ingested in large enough quantities.

-Here is one of my favorite winter weather dog paw protecting balms:
+Here is one of our favorite winter weather dog paw-protecting balms:

 'Ice Melt' Alternatives

 While these alternatives won’t melt the ice, they can help provide traction, hopefully prevent slipping, and they are safer for pets.

 - Kitty litter

 We at Preventive Vet hope you and your pets have a fun and safe winter!